dotnet/designs/accepted/single-file/design.md

 * If the assembly is extracted to disk, return the location of the extracted file.

 The semantics of assembly location should be tuned further based on user feedback, and such that it aligns with other bundling technologies in .Net Core ecosystem.

+#### `AppContext.BaseDirectory`

+If files are extracted out to disk, the `AppContext.BaseDirectory` is set to the directory where files are extracted.
+If all files in a bundle can be processed directly without need for extraction (an extraction directory is not created), and the `AppContext.BaseDirectory` is set to the directory where the AppHost resides.

 ## Testing